 According to you, if you want to add any of the best Bengali movies of 2014, then please do let me know by writing in the comment box.
 I assure you that I will definitely add that movie to the list.
 Please leave comments or feedback if you think differently and have something in mind which you want me to notice.
 Your comments and feedback are most welcome!
 Let’s start:

 Best Bengali Movies 2014 Which I Think Are A Must Watch

 10. Nirbashito (2014)

 Stars: Lars Bethke, Lia Boysen, Saswata Chatterjee, Churni Ganguly, Joakim Granberg, Raima Sen

-Nirbashito was India’s Oscar nomination in the category “Best foreign film” in 2015.
-Actress Churni Ganguly hit bull’s eye with her first directorial attempt ‘Nirbashito’ as it lapped up the Best Bengali movie at the recently announced 62nd National Film Awards.
+Nirbashito was India’s Oscar nomination in the category of “Best Foreign Film” in 2015.
+Actress Churni Ganguly hit the bull’s eye with her first directorial attempt, ‘Nirbashito,’ as it lapped up the Best Bengali movie at the recently announced 62nd National Film Awards.
 How does a woman deal with expulsion from her motherland?
 That is what the film is all about.

-An illustrative tale, seen through the eyes of a woman, whose unnamed character is based on controversial Bangladeshi writer Taslima Nasreen and a cat named Baghini, whose character is based upon on Nasreen’s cat Minu, Nirbashito has been one of the most feted Indian films of this year.
+An illustrative tale, seen through the eyes of a woman whose unnamed character is based on controversial Bangladeshi writer Taslima Nasreen and a cat named Baghini, whose character is based upon Nasreen’s cat Minu, Nirbashito has been one of the most feted Indian films of the year.
 Nirbhashito documents a struggle that is definitely not worth a miss.
 The beauty of the struggle is poetically achieved with the right shade of emotions.
-Watch Nirbashito to undergo the journey of loneliness.
+Watch Nirbashito undergo the journey of loneliness.